syncfusion-content/javascript-docs/js/api/ejDiagram.md

-Restore the last action that was performed
+Restore the last action that was reverted